Study the pasts of different world cultures and societies, gain a perspective on our interconnected world and master the methods of critical thinking.

 - Jacob Strickland ’11 became a police officer in Rocky Mount, NC

-- Tristan Marshall is currently a social studies teacher in Nash County, NC
+- Tristan Marshall is currently a public school teacher in Texas

 One of the innovative teaching methods used in the history program is called Reacting to the Past, which is a role-playing game-based pedagogy.
 Think of it as LARPing history.
 You can see what we mean by watching this video.